+Welcome to the Vestavia Swim and Dive Association (VSA)!
 Vestavia Swim and Dive Association is a summer swim and dive program in Vestavia Hills, AL. Children ages 5-18 are eligible to participate in the summer swim and dive program if able to swim 25 yards independently.
 The Vestavia Swim and Dive Association is run by a volunteer board and a part of the Vestavia Parks and Recreation.
-If you are interested in being a part of the board, contact us at email@example.com.
+If you are interested in being a part of the board, please contact email@example.com

-Swim evaluations are scheduled for Saturday, May 21, 2022 from 5-7pm and Sunday, May 22, 2022 from 3-5pm at the Vestavia Hills Aquatic Complex.
-Evaluations ensure that your child is placed in the swim level needed to provide them with the best instruction:
+The swim evaluations are used to ensure that your child is placed in the correct swim level to provide them with the best instruction.
+The swim levels are below:

 – Guppies: New to swimming; able to swim 25 yards, but does not know strokes